zenml-io/zenml/docs/book/user-guide/production-guide/cloud-stack.md

 You will notice that your pipeline run will behave differently from befeore.
 Here are the broad sequence of events that just happened:

-1. The user runs a pipeline on the client machine
+1. The user runs a pipeline on the client machine (in this case the training pipeline of the starter template).
-2. The client asks the server for the stack info
+2. The client asks the server for the stack info, which returns it with the configuration of the cloud stack.
-3. Based on the stack info and pipeline specification, client builds and pushes image to the `container registry` (this is the so called build step)
+3. Based on the stack info and pipeline specification, client builds and pushes image to the `container registry`.
+The image contains the environment needed to execute the pipeline and the code of the steps.
-4. After thats done, the client pushes the pipeline to run in the `orchestrator`.
+4. The client creates a run in the `orchestrator`.
+In this case, we are leveraging the [Skypilot](https://skypilot.readthedocs.io/) orchestrator to create a virtual machine in the cloud and run our code on it.
-5. The `orchestrator` pulls the image from the `container registry` as its executing the pipeline (each step has an image)
+5. The `orchestrator` pulls the appropriate image from the `container registry` as its executing the pipeline (each step has an image).
-6. As each pipeline runs, it stores artifacts physically in the `artifact store` 7, As each pipeline runs, it reports status back to the zenml server, and it uses the metadata from the server to run the pipeline as well
+6. As each pipeline runs, it stores artifacts physically in the `artifact store`.

-After deploying your cloud stack, set it as the active stack using the `zenml stack set` command.
-You can then proceed to run your pipelines, confident that your cloud infrastructure is robust and ready for production.
-Always monitor your cloud resources and manage access carefully to ensure security and manage costs effectively.
+7. As each pipeline runs, it reports status back to the zenml server, and optionally queries the server for metadata.

-For more detailed information on each step and additional cloud provider configurations, please refer to the [Stack deployment](../../stacks-and-components/stack-deployment/stack-deployment.md) section of the ZenML documentation.
+For more detailed information on each step and additional cloud provider configurations, please refer to the [Stack deployment](../../stacks-and-components/stack-deployment/stack-deployment.md) and [Component Guide](../../stacks-and-components/component-guide/) sections of the ZenML documentation.

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>